Cocodog2014/thor/thor-backend/futuretrading/52W_TRACKING_SUMMARY.md

 - System automatically updates when new extremes occur
 - View history of when highs/lows were set

-### 3. Auto-Update Management Command
+### 3. Real-Time Background Monitor
-- `python manage.py update_52w_extremes`
+- Auto-starts as a daemon thread from `FutureTrading.apps.FuturetradingConfig.ready()`.
-- Reads latest LAST prices from Redis
+- Polls Redis every second (configurable) for latest LAST prices.
-- Automatically updates database when new highs/lows detected
+- Updates database only when a new 52-week high or low occurs.
-- Handles symbol mapping (RT→RTY, 30YRBOND→ZB)
+- Handles symbol mapping (RT→RTY, 30YRBOND→ZB) internally.
-- Can run on schedule (cron, Celery Beat) or manually
+- No manual or scheduled runs required.

 ### 4. API Integration
 - RTD API (`/api/quotes/latest`) now includes 52w data